University of Sheffield Bursary Scheme

 - If your circumstances change, for example, if your household income is reassessed by Student Finance England, the bursary amount that you are eligible for may be affected in future years.
 If this is the case you will not have to repay any of your bursary you have already received.

-- We will be running regular bursary assessments from October 2017 to April 2018.
+- We will be running regular bursary assessments from October 2017 to the end of December 2018.
 If you feel you are eligible for a bursary after this point please contact the Financial Support Team.

 - The last date for calculating bursaries for the current academic year is Friday 8th June 2018.